dsccommunity/SharePointDsc/SharePointDsc/WikiSource/Prerequisites.md

 However it is strongly recommended that PowerShell 5.0 (or above) is used, as it adds support for the PsDscRunAsCredential parameter and has overall better performance and troubleshooting capabilities.

-The logic behind this is explained on the page "[Remote sessions and the InstallAccount variable](Remote-sessions-and-the-InstallAccount-variable)" page.
+The logic behind this is explained on the page _[Remote sessions and the InstallAccount variable](Remote-sessions-and-the-InstallAccount-variable)_ page.

 [PowerShell 5.1](https://www.microsoft.com/en-us/download/details.aspx?id=54616) includes significant improvements in Desired State Configuration and PowerShell Script Debugging.